amandanewton/liri-node-app/README.md

 ## HOW TO USE LIRI
 ### **Video Guide**

-Watch the video here: LINK TO VIDEO.
+Watch the video here: https://www.youtube.com/watch?v=SCrIqaXcbwI

 ### **Step by Step instructions**